 Growth happens unexpectedly.
 It takes you to unimaginable directions.

 Growth will break through walls, if you let it.

-Growth will break through barriers and may damage the structures around you.
+Growth will break through barriers and may damage and alter the structures around you.

 Growth will change things permanently.
 It’ll take you to embarrassing situations.
-It’ll expose you to failure.
+It’ll expose you to failure and make you vulnerable.

 It’s the growth’s seemingly uncontrollable nature and perceived permanent damage that stops most of us embracing real personal growth.
 So they retreat back to personal development.